Don Toliver: Early life

 Toliver was born and raised in Houston, Texas.
-He had no musical experience prior to releasing music in 2017.
 His father was a rapper during the Swishahouse movement in the early 2000s, and would commonly play music around him growing up.

 Career

 2017: Playa Familia and singles

-He released a collaborative mixtape, titled Playa Familia, with Yungjosh93.
-In late 2017, Toliver released the solo singles, "Diva" and "I Gotta".
+On May 17, 2017, Toliver released a collaborative mixtape, titled Playa Familia, with Yungjosh93.
+In late 2017, Toliver released the solo singles, "I Gotta" and "Diva".
 In March 2018, he signed to Atlantic Records and rapper Chedda Da Connect's record label We Run It Entertainment, in conjunction with Artist Partner Group.
-Also in early 2018, Toliver released "Make Sumn" and "Checks", with a music video.
+Also in early 2018, Toliver released "Make Sumn" and "Checks", each accompanied with music videos.